CollectionBuilder/collectionbuilder.github.io/_posts/2024-06-24-student-reflection-diamond-alexander.md

 short_description: 'LIS Student Program participant Diamond Alexander reflects on her time in the LIS Student program and releases a collection of personal, upsetting, cringey, wacky, and eye-roll worthy moments from women’s bowling in the United States.'
 ---

 MLS Student Diamond Alexander answers a series of questions on the collection she built for the LIS Student program and the program overall.
-Diamond was one of the participants in the [2024 LIS Student Program](/community/student-incentives.html){:target="_blank" rel="noopener"}.
+Diamond was one of the participants in the [2024 LIS Student Program](/community/student-incentives.html).

 {% include feature/blogbio.html bio="Diamond Alexander is a Librarian-in-Residence at the Library of Congress and a recent graduate of the University of Denver's MLIS program.
 Some of her professional interests include usability/accessibility, linked data, and user experience design.
 In her spare time, Diamond enjoys baking, crocheting, reading, as well as sight-seeing and spending time outdoors. " img="/images/blog/biopics/Diamond-Alexander-headshot.png" name="Diamond Alexander" %}